dntoll/1DT902-introducerande-projekt/assignments/2 Blink External LEDs.md

  * Why do we need a resistor?
  * How can we make the LED's blink faster?
  * Where can you find information about the different hardware limits in the LOPY4 board?
+ * What are the components of a basic LED-circuit and how do we connect them in order for the LED to light up?